zackha/woocommerce-admin/README.md

 4. Edit `App.js` and fill in `woocommerceUrl`, `consumerKey` and `consumerSecret` with your generated API keys
 5. `yarn start`

+If your API is on another domain as the JS code, you'll need to whitelist this header with an Access-Control-Expose-Headers CORS header.

+You need to allow access to the your IP number, from the firewall settings (whitelist - allowlist) of your server where your WooCommerce site is located.

 ## License

 Licensed under the [MIT License](https://github.com/zackha/woocommerce-admin/blob/master/LICENSE)